MichaelCurrin/coding-blog/coding_blog/twitterverse.md

 """

 # Execute the query using the database connection object.
-# Note that this should a success code.
-But, unlike using
+# This will just return a success code.
+A downside of this
+# approach is that, unlike when using the ORM, here
-# the ORM, this does not return any inserted tweet_campaign
+# we do not get theinserted tweet_campaign records returned
-# records, as this is just a write operation.
+# as Python objects, as this is just a write operation with no
+# ORM layer.
 db.conn.query(SQL)
 ```

 Reducing the campaign insert time was only part of the script.
 I then improved category insert time the same way.
 I worked out that the next step is inserting tweets and profile objects into the database.
 That would reduce the entire insertion process to a matter of seconds.

-So now I fetch tweets from the API, and instead of writing out to the database immediately, I append thousands of rows to a CSV location in a staging directory.
-I write out to the CSV as infrequently as possible, to avoid the cost of the write operation.
-I write either when hitting a certain number of pages to stop memory usage from growing too much, or when hitting the rate limit window (as that means there is deadtime waiting, which can be used to do a write to a file).
+I fetch tweets from the API but but instead of writing out to the database immediately, after a certain number of pages have been process then I flatten the pages to rows of data and then write them out to a CSV location in a staging directory.
+The tweets are cleared from memory then the process is repeated for more pages.

-Once the rows are written to a CSV, the memory can be cleared and the script can fetch the next batch of pages of tweets.
-Then, when the entire process to fetch tweets and write to a CSV a few times finished, I can do the insert logic in a separate script, reading in from the CSV and writing out to the database with a handful of statements to be executed.
+When there are no more pages to process and write, the script ends.
+I then use a separate script to read in from the CSV and writing out to the database with a handful of statements to be executed.
 This can be done immediately or when run manually later.

 With the rate limiting of 480 pages per 15 minute window (using the [Application-only auth](https://developer.twitter.com/en/docs/basics/authentication/overview/application-only)) and a good network and processing speed, I am able to get almost 500 pages every 15 minutes, which is almost 2 000 pages an hour.
 And one page has up to 100 tweets on it, letting me fetch nearly 200 000 tweets in a hour.
 That is 4 times the number of records as in the previous case, yet in a quarter of the time, meaning it is 8 times faster.
 This makes it much easier to get large volumes of tweets into my system.

 I currently have this extract process working well and I am logging the requests to a log file.
 I can see that each request for 100 tweets takes on average close to 1 second on my laptop.
 When executing on [PythonAnywhere](https://pythonanywhere.com) as a cloud solution, it only takes about a third of a second per request, due to differences in hardware and internet connectivity speeds.

 I worked on my _twitterverse_ repo frequently over a few months.
 When I took a break from developing my application and actually started using it as a tool to fetch and report on data, I found that I got faster at identifying bugs and finding new features to add to it.
 That is something I can apply now across many projects.
 I choses topic which are relevant to me and the people around me.
-Such as South African politics (`#ZumaRecall`) or the Cape Town water crisis (`#CapeTownWaterCrisis`, `#CPTWaterCrisis` and `#DayZero`).
+Such as South African politics (`#ZumaRecall`, `#BudgetSpeech2019`) or the Cape Town water crisis (`#CapeTownWaterCrisis`, `#CPTWaterCrisis` and `#DayZero`).

 I am continuing to scrape and store data related to topics like this, finding ways to improve the efficiency and thinking of creative ways to visualize in the data in a meaningful way.
-I'll update this article occasionally as I make progress.